knocean/ontofetch/README.md

        :url "path-to-ontology-2"}
       ...]}

-the `extracts` entry before the `projects` vector specifies where any owl:Ontology elements retrieved through `$ ontofetch extract` should be stored.
+the `extracts` entry before the `projects` vector specifies where any owl:Ontology elements retrieved through the extract command should be stored.

 The `id` for each project will be used as the main project directory, we recommend setting this to the ontology's ID (i.e. Gene Ontology -> "go").
 The `dir` is the subdirectory for each fetch, in [date and time pattern string](https://docs.oracle.com/javase/7/docs/api/java/text/SimpleDateFormat.html) format (note that `-` is not currently allowed in file path names, but it is acceptable to create more nested directories by including `/`).
 Finally, the `url` is the path to the ontology online (most likely a PURL).